pesos/pesos.github.io/_posts/2020-07-07-delving-into-docker.md

 -	Kubernetes: Kubernetes is a platform to run and manage containerised applications, often running many containers together in dynamic environments.
 It helps running cloud native apps and makes use of Docker internally.
 A containerised app is lightweight and easily deployed to the cloud.
 Since they are isolated, they can be easily scaled by just bringing up more containers (sort of)!

-Hands on: Getting familiar with the basics
+Hands on:Get familiar with the basics
 ==========================================

 Let's get our hands dirty!